 SUGGESTED ARTICLE: Symptoms of Bone Cancer In Dogs - How To Spot

 What Causes Liver Cancer in Dogs?

-There is no definite cause of liver cancer in dogs according to medical literature.
+There is no definite cause of liver cancer in dogs, according to medical literature.
 Some doctors think that canine liver cancer occurs because of the absorption of pesticides and other environmental chemicals.
 Some think that it is due to the exposure to carcinogenic substances and human medication that compromise the immune system of the dog.
-If you don’t want your pet to develop liver cancer, then make sure that household chemicals are kept in a safe place that’s out of your dog’s reach.
+If you don’t want your pet to develop liver cancer, then make sure household chemicals are kept in a safe place that’s out of your dog’s reach.

 The vet will also suggest diet changes to ensure that your pet gets the right balance of calories and nutrients required by the liver.
 Milk thistle and other supplements can also help the liver recover.
 By working closely with the vet, you can manage liver cancer in dogs and prevent total failure of the organ.

 Because the true cause of the disease is still unknown, there is also no clear way to prevent canine liver cancer.
 If you want to prevent the disease from occurring to your dog, you should work with your veterinarian.
 It is also important to pay attention to your dog’s exercise routines and diet.
 Make sure that you pay close attention to the overall health of your four-legged friend, as well as its happiness.

 Don’t be discouraged when you find out that your dog has liver cancer.
 Keep in mind that liver cancer in dogs has a cure depending on its type.
 Make sure that you consult your vet as soon as your pet is showing signs of abnormalities, especially in its diet and weight.